Jamoverjelly/label-learn-app/README.md

 ## Core Requirements

-- Initial build: animal cell image will be statically rendered
+- Initial build: an image of an animal cell will be statically rendered into the application's image-area

 - The user can mark the image with icons using drag-and-drop